 It's up to you to decide what you want to obtain - a new skin, a rare avatar, a cool border or simply as many resources as possible to craft cards or their premium versions.
 You can slowly progress through the three by unlocking reward nodes.

 The center of the reward book is occupied by Seasonal trees.
-The tree on the left is dedicated to the Seasonal border and the tree on the right is dedicated to Seasonal avatars.
-Both are accessible during the specific season and are replaced by new trees when the next season starts, which happens monthly.
-If you fail to complete either of the trees, you will have to wait for the next year, as the seasons repeat annually.
-Click here for more information about each season.
+Those are only accessible during the specific season and are replaced by new trees when the next season starts, which happens monthly.
+Keep in mind that you need to complete the tree before the season ends, otherwise you will lose the opportunity to obtain its rewards.
+Click here for more information.

 Story nodes cost 5 reward points and unlock parts of the story that can be found within every reward tree.
 Additionally, each lore node you unlock increases the Ore reward from the next one.